Soldat (video game): Development history

 1.5.0 is the first release to be handled using public beta testing.
-In addition to a long list of bug fixes, major new features in this version include in game radio commands, TeamSpeak2 integration and animated GIF scenery.
+In addition to a long list of bug fixes, major new features in this version include in-game radio commands, TeamSpeak2 integration and animated GIF scenery.

-The version 1.6.0 - released more than two years after 1.5.0 - focuses primarily on bug fixes.
-It also adds a new anti-cheat solution, new maps, support for widescreen resolutions, the ability to ban by hardwareID and many in-game improvements.
+Version 1.6.0 released more than two years after 1.5.0; it focuses primarily on bug fixes.
+It also adds a new anti-cheat solution, new maps, support for widescreen resolutions, the ability to ban by hardware ID and many in-game improvements.

 1.7.0 introduced some bigger changes: It included a new OpenGL-based renderer with improved performance and major graphical updates.

 Released in January 2016, 1.7.1 is the latest version of the game.
-It brought 4K HD quality to the player models and to more scenery.
-As well as weapon mod changes and addition of Hitbox Modifiers for the head, chest & legs.
+It brought 4K UHD quality to the player models and to more scenery.
+As well as weapon mod changes and addition of Hitbox Modifiers for the head, chest and legs.

-As of April 2018, the current goal being to release the next version on Steam.
-An open sourcing of the game was announced for 2018 after the Steam release, following a successful change.org petition.
+By April 2018, the goal was to release the next version on Steam.
+An open-source version of the game was announced for 2018 after the Steam release, following a successful change.org petition.

-On 31 March 2020 Soldat 1.7.1 was released on Steam, even though official date on Steam Store page was on April 1.
+Two years later, on March 31, 2020, Soldat 1.7.1 was released on Steam—even though official date on Steam Store page was on April 1.
 During its first hours on Steam, Soldat hit close to 400 active players at the same time, getting over 130 user reviews with a general score of "Very Positive".

-On May 26, 2020 the source code of an unfinished future version 1.8 of Soldat was released under MIT license on GitHub.
+On May 26, 2020, the source code of an unfinished future version 1.8 of Soldat was released under MIT license on GitHub.
 The assets followed shortly after under a Creative Commons license, the CC BY 4.0.

-On September 22, 2020 a sequel, Soldat 2, was released in Early Access on Steam.
+On September 22, 2020, a sequel, Soldat 2, was released in Early Access on Steam.